RavilcoDev/RavilcoDev/README.md

 ### Hi there 👋

-I am Rafael Livise, web developer, focused on Front End currently using React.js, with a deep interest in Blockchain technology and I learing Solidity .
+I am Rafael Livise, web developer, focused on Front End currently using React.js and Vue.js, I program in Python, Java and JavaScript.
+I have a deep interest in Blockchain technology and I learing Solidity .
 Solving problems, detail-oriented, creative, communications skills.
 Experience of creating and implementing successful front and back end web applications.

 - 🔭 I’m currently working like freelance.
 - 🌱 I’m currently learning Solidity and ethereum concepts.